-It’s no secret that the Havasupai tribal lands in Arizona have some of the most beautiful waterfalls and is now one of the top bucket-list destinations in the world.
-With the backdrop of the rich red, rocky cliffs, and desert terrain, the turquoise waters create some of the most stunning photo-ops as they cut through the bottom of the Grand Canyon.
-Although with its beauty on one hand, on the other, it is not only the trek getting to the falls but the difficulty of getting permits.
+It’s no secret that the Havasupai tribal lands in Arizona have some of the most beautiful waterfalls and are now one of the top bucket-list destinations in the world.
+With the backdrop of the rich red, rocky cliffs and desert terrain, the turquoise waters create some of the most stunning photo ops as they cut through the bottom of the Grand Canyon.
+Although, with its beauty on one hand, on the other, it is not only the trek getting to the falls that can be difficult but securing permits as well.

 As interest of adventure-goers has spiked over the years, the Havasupai tribe had to put a limit on the number of people allowed to hike and camp at the falls in order to protect the land.
-That number for 2018 is set to 350 people per night at the campgrounds.
-As a side note, strictly no day hiking is allowed.
-Hikers going to the falls must have a camping permit for the night or you will be turned right around to hike the ten miles back up.
-Yes, that is 10 miles one-way getting to the falls, but we’ll get into that later.
+In 2018, the number was set to 350 people per night at the campgrounds.
+Additionally, day hiking was strictly not allowed.
+Hikers going to the falls needed a camping permit for the night or they would be turned right around to hike the ten miles back up.
+Yes, that is 10 miles one way getting to the falls, but we’ll get into that later.

 Getting a permit to go to Havasupai can be a daunting and frustrating task.
-On February 1, 2020 permits open for the year and the whole world can battle it out for a spot.
+Permits typically open on February 1st for the year, and the whole world has the chance to battle it out for a spot.
 Up until February 2017, when they launched the online system, all reservations for permits had to be made via phone.
 Although the launching of the online reservations system has opened up a world of convenience, it still does not change the number of permits available and the mayhem for anyone trying to land a permit.
 Get ready to be on your game for the first few days of February!

-- Havasupai is a tribe in Arizona and their community, the Supai village, is nestled far down in the Grand Canyon only accessible by horse, helicopter, or your own two feet.
+- Havasupai is a tribe in Arizona.
+Their community, the Supai village, is nestled far down in the Grand Canyon and is only accessible by horse, helicopter, or your own two feet.

-- To get to the remote trailhead (Havasupai Hilltop) you will need good directions from the historic Route 66, which you can find here Directions to Havasupai Trailhead
+- To get to the remote trailhead (Havasupai Hilltop), you will need good directions to Havasupai Trailhead from the historic Route 66.

-- The trail is a 10 miles in and 10 miles out hike or an 8 minute (one-way) helicopter ride.
-It is 8 miles from the trailhead to the tribal office where you will pick up your permits, and then another 2 miles down to the falls and the start of the campgrounds which is close by Havasu Falls.
+- The trail is a 10-mile in and 10-mile out hike or an 8-minute (one-way) helicopter ride.
+It is 8 miles from the trailhead to the tribal office, where you will pick up your permits, and then another 2 miles down to the falls and the start of the campgrounds, which is close by Havasu Falls.